Alenko124/mlops-project-Group21/reports/README.md

 To get an exact copy of the development environment, a new team member only needs to clone the repository and run `uv sync`.
 This command automatically creates an isolated virtual environment and installs all dependencies.

-New dependencies were added using `uv add`, which updates the project configuration and lockfile to keep the environment fully reproducible.
+New dependencies were added using `uv add`, which updates the project configuration and lockfile to keep the environment fully reproducible, simplifying collaboration, onboarding, and long-term maintenance throughout the project lifecycle.

 ### Question 5